archetype-themes/devkit/1. Getting Started/Developing themes with components/f. Conclusion.md

 - [Component Explorer](https://github.com/archetype-themes/devkit/blob/main/2.%20Architecture/Component%20Explorer.md) to visualize, develop and test components in an isolated environment
 - [Testing Components](https://github.com/archetype-themes/devkit/blob/main/2.%20Architecture/Component%20Tests.md) to ensure that components function correctly, minimizing the time spent troubleshooting and fixing bugs in the theme

 We welcome you to join our community!
 Your insights and [discussions](https://github.com/archetype-themes/devkit/discussions) play a crucial role in our continuous improvement.
-We encourage you to start discussions, ask questions, and provide feedback on our component approach.
+We encourage you ask questions, share your feedback and ideas, and engage with other passionate theme developers.